Azure/aaz-dev-tools/src/backend/docs/Docs/readme.md

 Swagger V2 translator uses the `valid part` of url to generate the group part of a command.

-The `valid part` of url is the url suffix starts by it's Resource Provider with parameter placeholders replaced by `{}` and locations segment removed.
+The `valid part` of url is the url suffix starts by its Resource Provider with parameter placeholders replaced by `{}` and locations segment removed.

 The table below show some examples with valid part highlighted.
 | Resource Provider | Resource Url | valid part of url |